-Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle
+Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and might turn out to be a steal for Seattle

 But Jones missed almost all of last season with an ankle injury and was pretty rooted at the two tackle spots throughout training camp this year.
 He didn’t really do much at guard until early in the regular season, when Ethan Pocic — the main backup at both spots — suffered neck and back injuries.

 Jones’ snaps a few weeks ago were the first he’d ever taken at guard.
-Other than some defensive line play early in his high school career, he says he’d always been a tackle.
+Other than some defensive-line play early in his high-school career, he says he’d always been a tackle.

 So, what’s the difference between the two?